zhongli-lab/syariah-courts/_inheritance/1-online-guide.md

 **Important**: Please ensure that the identification numbers for Singapore IDs are correct, otherwise our system would indicate them as 'Invalid ID'.

-1. From Home Page - Click 'Inheritance' then [Online Application for Inheritance]
+1.From Home Page - Click 'Inheritance' then [Online Application for Inheritance]

 **STEP 1 : UNDERTAKING BY APPLICANT**